blackflux/lambda-serverless-api/README.md

 To customize rate limiting, the package options are passed as `limiter` into the constructor.

+To specify a custom path to a value in the event that will be used for rate limiting, pass `rateLimitTokenPath` option in the constructor.
+Error will be thrown if `rateLimitTokenPath` is not a string. (`requestContext.identity.sourceIp`)

 ## Logging Api Errors / Exceptions

 To monitor api errors and exceptions [lambda-rollbar](https://github.com/blackflux/lambda-rollbar) can be enabled.
 Options are passed by putting them as `rollbar` into the constructor.